ericc-ch/ai-studio-api/README.md

 ## Usage Tips

 - **Manual Request Approval (`--manual`):**
   Enable the `--manual` flag to have the server prompt you in the console before processing each incoming API request.
 You'll be asked to type 'y' (yes) to approve or 'n' (no) to reject the request.
-This feature is particularly useful for:

-  - Monitoring API usage in real-time.
-  - Debugging client requests.

 - **Rate Limiting (`--rate-limit` and `--wait`):**

   - Use the `--rate-limit <seconds>` option to specify a minimum time interval (in seconds) between consecutive requests to Google AI Studio.
 This helps prevent overwhelming the AI Studio interface or hitting unofficial usage limits.